inverse/personal-site/_posts/2021-06-23-home-assistant-on-a-pi4.md

 Use a tool such as [balena etcher][2] to flash the image to the SSD.

-Once flashed, disconnect and connect this to the PI, ensuring that the SDCard is removed.
+Once flashed, disconnect and connect this to the Pi, ensuring that the SDCard is removed.

 Power on the PI and wait for it to boot.